-This phrase began life in the early 1970s, in the short form 'been there', which had the same meaning as 'been there, done that'.
+This phrase began life in the early 1970s, in the short form 'been there'.
+This had the same meaning as 'been there, done that'.
 An early example comes from the American author Edwin Torres' novel Carlito’s Way, 1975:

 "Money is only an object.
 I’ll get it.
 Got it, been there."

 The most commonly used form 'been there, done that' is generally regarded as an American expression.
-This item from the New York newspaper the Syracuse Herald-American, February 1982, which is the earliest version in print that I can find, puts that in some doubt.
-It's in a piece by Jerry Buck, writing out of Los Angeles, about actress Lauren Tewes:
+However, this early use of the phrase from the USA, in the New York newspaper the Syracuse Herald-American, February 1982, refers to it as Australian::

 "Miss Tewes, who has just got divorced, says she doesn't plan to get married at this time.
 Using an Australian expression, she says, 'Been there, done that.'

-About a decade later 'got the t-shirt' was added for extra emphasis.
+About a decade after it was coined, 'got the t-shirt' was added for extra emphasis.
 An early citation is from Ski Survival, February.
 1991:

 "Knee Injuries.
 Rosemary Burns has been there, done that and got the T-shirt.
 She gives fellow sufferers her sympathy and sound advice."